-A Medical malpractice claim is a very serious issue.
+A medical malpractice claim is a very serious issue.
 Malpractice lawsuits tend to be costly and tedious.
-If you were to compare most personal injury claims, the cases tend to show preference towards doctors and medical professionals, not the person filing the lawsuit.
-Negotiating a settlement can be harder in a malpractice case as well, most of the time it's very difficult to sway the doctor to settle even if the insurance company is willing to settle.
+If you were to compare most personal injury claims, the cases tend to show preference toward doctors and medical professionals, not the person filing the lawsuit.
+Negotiating a settlement can be harder in a malpractice case as well, most of the time it’s very difficult to sway the doctor to settle even if the insurance company is willing to settle.

 How do you know if your medical malpractice case meets the winning criteria?

 Consider this very important question before you consider filing a medical malpractice lawsuit against your doctor.
 When your doctor was attending you did he commit any negligence action which caused you pain and suffering?
 If the answer is yes, then you should contact a medical malpractice lawyer right away.
 It will also be easier if you have an eye witness in proving that your doctor did, in fact, commit a medical malpractice action against you.

 Was the medical procedure just didn’t work out as intended?